a-sansom/commerce_admin_order/README.txt

 The 'is admin order' boolean flag is made available to be displayed in Views in the 'Commerce order' group as a field, 'Admin order?'.

-The user id of the user that created the order is also available and a Views relationship is defined to the users table so that the name of the user can be added to various Views.
-For example, to add the order creator name to the order list view:
+The user id and name of the user that created the order is also made available to Views.

-  - Edit the orders view
-  - Relationships -> Add -> Commerce Order: Creator -> Apply
-  - Fields -> Add -> User: Name -> Apply
-  - Relationships dropdown select 'Order creator' -> Apply
-  - Save the view

 For orders in the system before this module was installed/enabled, there's no way of knowing if they were created via the admin form.
 This module adds forms